Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Conclusion

 \section{Conclusion}

 In this paper we have proposed a two stage \gls{cnn} and \gls{dt} method to reduce the complexity of the \gls{vtm} encoder in \gls{ai} configuration.
-The \gls{cnn} is designed to predict a \gls{cu} partition through a vector of probabilities based on the local property of the block.
+The \gls{cnn} is designed to predict a \gls{cu} partition through a vector of probabilities based on the local activity of pixels in a block.
 This vector considered as spatial features is then passed as input to the \gls{dt} model that predicts the split probabilities at each \gls{cu} depth.
-The \gls{dt} method integrated after the \gls{cnn} inference benefits from all the probabilities inside the \gls{cu} instead of taking only the probabilities at the spatial location of the split.
+The \gls{dt} method integrated after the \gls{cnn} benefits from all the probabilities inside the computed \gls{cu} instead of taking only the probabilities at the spatial location of the split.
 Depending on the selected configuration, a top-N probability selection is performed on the \gls{dt} output to skip the unlikely splits.

-Our proposed method outperforms state-of-the-art techniques in terms of trade-off between complexity reduction and coding loss.
-Concerning the top-3 configuration, our proposal assessed on the \gls{vvc} \gls{ctc} sequences enabled in average 46.6\% complexity reduction for a negligible \gls{bd-br} loss of 0.86\%.
+Our proposed method outperforms state-of-the-art techniques regarding the trade-off between complexity reduction and coding loss.
+Concerning the top-3 configuration, our proposal assessed on the \gls{vvc} \gls{ctc} sequences enabled on average 47.4\% complexity reduction for a negligible \gls{bd-br} loss of 0.79\%.
 The top-2 configuration was able to reach a higher complexity reduction of 69.8\% for 2.57\% \gls{bd-br} loss.
+The complexity of the \gls{ml} model has been carefully optimized.
+The \gls{cnn} is able to predict the partition of the $64\times64$ block partition at $120.8\mu s$, resulting in 16.2 \gls{fps} on a full \gls{hd} sequence.
 These promising results motivated us to extend our method to the \gls{ra} configuration.
-This extension investigated as future work will require to take advantage of the motion flow among adjacent frames.
+This extension, investigated as future work, will require taking advantage of the motion flow among adjacent frames.